paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-051-distilled-spirits-wines-and-beer.md

 **(e) Same kind of fruit** For purposes of this subchapter the term “same kind of fruit” includes, in the case of grapes, all of the several species and varieties of grapes.
 In the case of fruits other than grapes, this term includes all of the several species and varieties of any given kind; except that this shall not preclude a more precise identification of the composition of the product for the purpose of its designation.

 **(f) Own production** For purposes of this subchapter the term “own production”, when used with reference to wine in a bonded wine cellar, means wine produced by fermentation in the same bonded wine cellar, whether or not produced by a predecessor in interest at such bonded wine cellar.
-This term may also include, under regulations, wine produced by fermentation in bonded wine cellars owned or controlled by the same or affiliated persons or firms when located within the same State; the term “affiliated” shall be deemed to include any one or more bonded wine cellar proprietors associated as members of any farm cooperative, or any one or more bonded wine cellar proprietors affiliated within the meaning of section 17(a)(5) of the Federal Alcohol Administration Act, as amended ([27 U.S.C.
-211](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title27-section211&num=0&edition=prelim)).11 See References in Text note below.
+This term may also include, under regulations, wine produced by fermentation in bonded wine cellars owned or controlled by the same or affiliated persons or firms when located within the same State; the term “affiliated” shall be deemed to include any one or more bonded wine cellar proprietors associated as members of any farm cooperative, or any one or more bonded wine cellar proprietors affiliated within the meaning of section 117(a)(5) of the Federal Alcohol Administration Act, as amended ([27 U.S.C.
+211](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title27-section211&num=0&edition=prelim)).

 **(g) Liquid sugar** For purposes of this subchapter the term “liquid sugar” means a substantially colorless pure sugar and water solution containing not less than 60 percent pure sugar by weight (60 degrees Brix.)

 ### Statutory Notes

-#### References in Text
-Section 17(a)(5) of the Federal Alcohol Administration Act, as amended ([27 U.S.C.
-211](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title27-section211&num=0&edition=prelim)), referred to in subsec. (f), was renumbered section 117(a)(5) of the Federal Alcohol Administration Act by Pub.
-L. 100–690, title VIII, § 8001(a)(2), Nov.
-18, 1988, 102 Stat.
-4517, and is classified to [section 211(a)(5) of Title 27](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title27-section211/a/5&num=0&edition=prelim), Intoxicating Liquors.

 #### Prior Provisions
 A prior section 5392, act Aug.
 16, 1954, ch.
 736, 68A Stat.
 672, consisted of provisions similar to those comprising this section, prior to the general revision of this chapter by Pub.
 L. 85–859.

 #### Amendments
+2018—Subsec. (f).
+Pub.
+L. 115–141 substituted “section 117(a)(5)” for “section 17(a)(5)”.

 1976—Subsec. (f).
 Pub.
 L. 94–455 struck out “49 Stat.
 990;” before “[27 U.S.C.
 211](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title27-section211&num=0&edition=prelim)”.

 1965—Subsec. (c).
 Pub.
 L. 89–44, § 806(b)(3)(A), added fruit, grain, or other sources of starch to cane and beets as sources of “pure sugar”.